joeandthejuice/career-framework/static/whatsACareerFramework.md

 How to navigate this framework
 ------------------------------

-Dropbox measures the success of its engineers largely on business impact.
+Joe & the Juice measures the success of its engineers largely on business impact.
 Anchor your work first and foremost on creating long-term impact.
 Since impact can be a bit vague, read [What is Impact?](what_is_impact.html)

 Next, ground yourself in the expectations for your level and team.
 For each level, you’ll find a one-line summary description and the role’s scope, collaborative reach, and levers for impact.